 - Lime Juice.
 USE FRESH!
 Bottled lime juice will give you a stale-tasting marg.

 - Orange Juice.
-A special addition that adds bright, citrusy flavor.
+A special addition to this skinny spicy margarita recipe that adds bright, citrusy flavor.

 - Agave.
 A touch of sweetness to balance the spicy and smooth out the tequila.
 I prefer my margaritas on the tart/less sweet side, so if you like your sweeter, feel free to add a little more.